Policies and Procedures

 It may be that, as part of your course, you will need to sit an exam or a number of exams.
-You will be notified of the dates and venues of your examinations in writing and details will also be published on UCB Online.
-Students must check UCB Online regularly for all current examination information.
+You will be notified of the dates and venues of your examinations in writing and details will also be published on Canvas.
+Students must check Canvas regularly for all current examination information.
 These are the only official sources of information - DO NOT LISTEN TO RUMOURS.

 Sometimes, you may have to sit an exam at a location which is not one of UCB's three main sites.
 For venues outside of UCB, maps are available from your tutor or from the Examinations Unit, based in Room 629, in the Summer Row Campus.

 DO NOT LEAVE UCB UNTIL THE END OF TERM or you may miss revision sessions, resits and the opportunity to resubmit referred coursework.